mythril-forge/homebrew-classes/warlock/invocation/invocation-arcing-blast.md

 -<< CHANGES >>-
 - this is a new invocation
-- buffs eldritch blast at 10th level
+- it replaces agonizing blast at low levels

 -->